tat8/Processes-Monitor/README.md

 In order to get current processes you can send 'Get' request to server address:

 	/api/process

 For now, the server address is https://localhost:44335, so the url to get current processes is https://localhost:44335/api/process.

-The response type is json
+The response type is json.

 The "200 OK" response is an array of objects with the following structure:

 	{

 	"id": 10552,